 There are no due dates and like I said: no rules.
 A bucket list allows you to begin leaning into your fears, overcoming personal hangups and taking ownership of your life.
 The challenge to face them head on and actively work towards checking these boxes, to figure out who you really are, what you are capable of and what things you can do to fulfill your soul–that’s brave.

 So what’s on my list?
 I thought you’d never ask.

 In no particular order:

 - Get dressed up and go eat dinner somewhere fancy, alone.

-- Host a themed house party for no particular reason.
+- Host an over-the-top, themed house party for no specific reason.

 - Master a new skill.